abilandz/PH8124/Lecture_9/Lecture_9.md

 1: Tue Jun 23 12:40:37 CEST 2020
 1: Tue Jun 23 12:40:47 CEST 2020
 ```
-As the subshell execution proceeds, the output of **tail -f** gets updated on the screen automatically, just like the subshell is directly running in the terminal, and not in the background.
-If we now hit ```Ctrl-C```, we terminate only the **tail -f** command, without any interference with the running subshell in the background.
-After terminating with ```Ctrl-C```, we can inspect the status of second subshell running in the background by executing:
+As the subshell execution proceeds, the output of **tail -f** gets updated on the screen automatically, just like the subshell is directly running in the terminal and not in the background.
+If we now hit ```Ctrl-C```, we terminate only the **tail -f** command, without interfering with the running subshell in the background.
+After terminating with ```Ctrl-C```, we can inspect the status of the second subshell running in the background by executing:
 ```bash
 $ tail -f second.log
 20867